We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These Bluetooth hearing aids use rechargeable batteries.
 The company states this model can last 30 hours on a single charge.

-However, ReSound says they cannot guarantee this product will be compatible with all Android devices.
+However, ReSound says they cannot guarantee this product will work with all Android devices.

 This model is available in three styles: receiver-in-ear, behind-the-ear, and custom-crafted models.